An ink-black wyvern with violet eyes curls protectively around her rider wearing the green and silver of Wyndaerya in a snowstorm

 Chunks of ice seemed to tumble down her spine.

 Yet that alien gaze didn’t cut or bore into her like she’d expected.
-Yes, a fierce intelligence gleamed within it, but something else did too.
+Yes, a fierce intelligence shone within it, but something else did too.
 Fear?

 Snow jabbed her chin out.
 The beast was right to fear her.
 She’d taken down their frostnado and they were at her mercy now.